pret/pokecrystal/docs/design_flaws.md

 **Fix:** Edit [home/sine.asm](https://github.com/pret/pokecrystal/blob/master/home/sine.asm) to contain a single copy of the (co)sine code in bank 0, and call it from those five sites.

+## The 6-bit caught level can only record up to level 63

+The 6-bit field that is normally used to record the caught level of Pokémon can only record up to level 63.

+**Possible Fix:** Repurpose an unused bit from `MON_LEVEL` (one free bit), `MON_EXP` (three free bits), or somewhere else.

 ## `GetForestTreeFrame` works, but it's still bad

 The routine `GetForestTreeFrame` in [engine/tilesets/tileset_anims.asm](https://github.com/pret/pokecrystal/blob/master/engine/tilesets/tileset_anims.asm) is hilariously inefficient.